LD Network

 Mixed Cerebral Palsy

-Individuals with mixed cerebral palsy have mixed symptoms of different types of cerebral palsy.
-Among the most common combinations is the one with spastic and dyskinetic cerebral palsy.
+Individuals with mixed cerebral palsy have diverse symptoms of different types of cerebral palsy.
+Among the most common combinations is spastic and dyskinetic cerebral palsy.
 Mixed CP is the most difficult to treat because it is heterogeneous and unpredictable in its development over a lifetime.
+However, individuals still benefit from proactive treatment to reduce challenges and improve their quality of life.

 Cerebral Palsy Symptoms

-Each person is different, so the symptoms of cerebral palsy affect people with this condition differently.
+The symptoms of cerebral palsy affect people differently.
 Some people with CP may have more emphasised symptoms and need support and complex care, while others may have fewer challenges and less need for assistance and lifelong care.

-It’s concluded that the symptoms of cerebral palsy may not get worse over time, but they can change over a lifetime.
-The typical and common symptoms include challenges and difficulties with movement, coordination, speech, eating, and development.
+However, symptoms of cerebral palsy can change.
+Common symptoms include challenges with movement, coordination, speech, eating, and development.

-Now, let’s look closely at these signs and symptoms of cerebral palsy.
+Now, let’s take a closer at the signs and symptoms of cerebral palsy.

 Movement and Coordination